-PERFORMING ARTS-THEATRE (THEA)
+PERFORMING ARTS-THEATRE (THEA) 2011-12 only

 THEA 151 3 C/45 CH Introduction to Acting F, Sp

 Prerequisite: HUM 141

 This course introduces students to the basic principles and techniques of acting.
 Emphasis will be placed on body movement, projection into the mind of the character, voice and diction, and breathing.
 Students will also study script interpretation.